Fellowship 25

 Participating Artists

-4. Sobia Ahmad is an interdisciplinary artist whose practice explores the transcendental power of everyday experiences, objects, and rituals through film, photography, and social practice.
-She draws from non-western intellectual and spiritual lexicons, specifically traditions of devotional poetry and oral storytelling associated with Sufism.
-Exercising the meditative potential of analog processes, she considers how slowness and tactility might activate our inner lives and help us experience various spiritual and political dimensions of social and ecological engagement.
+1. Sobia Ahmad explores the transcendental power of everyday experiences, objects, and rituals through film, photography, and social practice.
+She draws from non-western lexicons, specifically traditions of devotional poetry and oral storytelling associated with Sufism.
 Ahmad was born and raised in Pakistan and moved to the United States at the age of fourteen.
-She holds an MFA from Carnegie Mellon University (2024), a B.S. in Community Health (2015), and a B.A in Studio Art (2016), both from the University of Maryland College Park.
+She holds an MFA from Carnegie Mellon University (2024), a BS in Community Health (2015), and a BA in Studio Art (2016), both from the University of Maryland College Park, and lives in Pittsburgh.